Upper Generalization Bounds for Neural Oscillators: Introduction

 \section{Introduction}

 Accurately modeling mappings among long sequences or continuous temporal functions is a significant challenge in machine learning, yet it is critical for a wide range of applications in science and engineering.
-To address this challenge, numerous neural network architectures have been proposed for sequential and functional learning tasks, which includes recurrent neural networks (RNNs) \citep{rumelhart1986learning} and their enhanced variants \citep{hochreiter1997long,cho2014learning}, attention-based architectures \citep{vaswani2017attention}, state-space (SS) models \citep{gu2020hippo,gu2021efficiently,gu2022parameterization}, and neural oscillators \citep{rusch2020coupled,rusch2021unicornn,lanthaler2023neural,rusch2024oscillatory,zifeng2025}.
+To address this challenge, numerous neural network architectures have been proposed for sequential and functional learning tasks, which { include} recurrent neural networks (RNNs) \citep{rumelhart1986learning} and their enhanced variants \citep{hochreiter1997long,cho2014learning}, attention-based architectures \citep{vaswani2017attention}, state-space (SS) models \citep{gu2020hippo,gu2021efficiently,gu2022parameterization}, and neural oscillators \citep{rusch2020coupled,rusch2021unicornn,lanthaler2023neural,rusch2024oscillatory,zifeng2025}.
 Originating from ordinary differential equations (ODEs), SS models and neural oscillators combine the fast inference capability of RNNs with the competitive long-range sequence learning performance of attention-based architectures \citep{gu2023mamba,rusch2024oscillatory}.
-Neural oscillators have been theoretically demonstrated to alleviate vanishing and exploding gradient problems \citep{rusch2020coupled,rusch2021unicornn} and to ensure stable dynamics in learning long-range dependencies \citep{rusch2024oscillatory}.
-Furthermore, numerical studies have demonstrated that neural oscillators are capable of accurately learning and modeling the relationships between random dynamic loads and the corresponding responses of complex nonlinear structural systems \citep{zifeng2025}.
+Neural oscillators have been theoretically demonstrated to alleviate vanishing and exploding gradient problems \citep{rusch2020coupled,rusch2021unicornn} and to ensure stable dynamics in learning long-range dependencies \citep{rusch2024oscillatory}. { Regarding their applications, neural oscillators have already been utilized in heart-rate prediction from wearable-device data \citep{rusch2024oscillatory}, latent-dynamics modeling of soft-robot control from raw pixel images \citep{stolzle2024input}, generalization enhancement of physics-informed machine learning for time-dependent nonlinear partial differential equations (PDEs) \citep{kapoor2024neural}, and direct learning of nonlinear derivative terms governing complex ODE systems \citep{zifeng2025}.}